-CAWP is strongly associated with the Wood Products Quality Council, a specialist body established in 1997 with the goal of assisting manufacturers to deliver ever-improving value to their customers, while improving overall efficiency and profitability of their operations.
-The WOODMARK Quality System was designed specifically for the wood products processing industry and focuses heavily on the use of quality control tools to improve the consistency of product outputs and the efficiency of production systems.
+CAWP also managers the WOODMARK Quality System, an industry specific quality program designed specifically for the wood products industry and focuses heavily on the use of quality control tools to improve the consistency of product output and efficiency of production systems.
 Unlike other quality programs that are heavily document oriented, WOODMARK places more onus on process measurement and total quality management to produce tangible and practical quality gains and accompanying cost savings.

 In addition to quality certification, the WPQC offers technical support to industry in the form of the following services:

 - The WPQC is working with a number of companies in BC, Alberta, Ontario and Atlantic Canada on certification initiatives, and dozens more have participated in training programs and consulting projects.
 For more information on how WPQC might assist your organisation, please contact Jason Chiu.

 One of the biggest manufacturing issues that many RTA furniture companies face are problems in the drilling area.
 Incorrect sizing and distances with respect to dowel holes can cause many problems for the rest of the process especially when drilling is conducted early in the production.
 If components such as drawer sides, shelves or gables are incorrectly drilled, the result is final product that does not fit properly during assembly.

 If the manufacturer is fortunate enough to catch these drilling problems at final assembly then only internal costs are incurred.
 However, should this nonconformance reach the customer, the potential for greater cost increases significantly with respect to lost business and decreased customer satisfaction.